 Visit Louisille’s Museums

 Wanna feel cozy and cultured all at the same time?
-Well, why not plan a date to one of Louisville’s many museums!
+Well, why not stay warm at one of Louisville’s many museums!
 Just on Main Street alone (Museum Row) we have 9!
 Here are some of the best museums to warm up in on a chilly day, and here are all the best museums in Louisville if you want even more suggestions.

 - The Speed Art Museum – Walking into the oldest and largest art museum in Kentucky, it’s hard to miss the large wall of windows that looks like something out of the future -the museum itself looks like a work of art.
 With plenty of large spaces and expert lighting you’ll be able to view flawless displays of European, American, Native American, and African works of art.
 They also have a solid collection of contemporary art, and even a floor dedicated to their Kentucky collection!
 This thoughtfully curated museum also has a fabulous gift shop and cafe where you can try a yummy chicken salad sandwich with a snickerdoodle cookie on the side.